 To find and enroll in the tours at Leah Farm Park go to the Durham Park & Recreation activity guide search page.

-Select Activities (on the top) and then click on Cultural Heritage.
+Select Activities (on the top) and then click on “Where” and “Leigh Farm Park.”

 Here’s what’s listed, but you should check for updates.
-Also, make sure to enroll in the tour you’re interested in.
+Also, make sure to enroll in the activity you’re interested in, if required.
+(Not all events require registration.)

 Take a guided-tour of Leigh Farm Park.
+Come inside the Visitors’ Center and request a tour from the Historic Site Interpreters at your convenience from 10am – 2pm.
 You’ll learn about the families who lived here, their work, and life on a middle-class plantation.
-Venture up to the historic farmhouse while also visiting the enslaved people’s cabin, speakeasy, and the Leigh Family Cemetery.
+Venture inside the historic farmhouse while also visiting the enslaved people’s cabin and the Leigh Family Cemetery.